Tiny phones hidden in Nike sneakers intercepted at Oklahoma detention facility

 An Oklahoma inmate’s special Christmas delivery was thwarted last week after prison staff intercepted an early – and illegal – holiday gift: a pair of Nike shoes with six mini cellphones hidden inside a secret cavity.

 The staff at the Logan County Detention Center inspected the all-black Nike Air Force 1s for contraband before delivering the shoes to the unidentified inmate, the county sheriff's office said.
-They discovered that underneath the insoles of each shoe were three cutout cavities that each held a tiny cellphone measuring no more than 3 inches long.
+They discovered that underneath the insoles of each shoe were three cutout cavities that each held a tiny cellphone measuring about 3 inches long.

 CANADA SUSPECTS LAUNCHED MARIJUANA, METH INTO JAIL USING POTATO GUN: POLICE